 Dr. Hall is quickly rising to the top of the plastic surgery field here in Tennessee.
-As a board-certified surgeon, Dr. Hall is one of the most gentle and precise doctors in the region.
-Our Knoxville patients absolutely love working with him, and they love their beautiful, natural-looking results even more.
-Check out our page of Before-and-After photos to see Dr. Hall’s work for yourself.
-If you’re hoping to work with one of the premier breast augmentation surgeons in the state, then make sure you contact us today.
+As a board-certified plastic surgeon, Dr. Hall is one of the most gentle and precise doctors in the region.
+Our patients absolutely love working with him, and they love their beautiful, natural-looking results even more.
+Check out our page of Before-and-After photos to see Dr. Hall's work for yourself.
+If you're hoping to work with one of the premier breast augmentation surgeons in the state, then make sure you contact us today.

-Knoxville patients have lots of different choices when it comes to the size and shape of their breast implants.
+Patients have lots of different choices when it comes to the size and shape of their breast implants.
 But as far as the outside texture is concerned, there are only two: textured and smooth.
 Here is some quick history on why there are two different textures.

 One of the most common reasons patients need to need a revision breast augmentation surgery is for something called "capsular contracture."
 After the implant is placed, the body forms a soft, protective capsule of scar tissue around it.
 But sometimes, this capsule can contract and squeeze the implant, which can deform the breast shape and cause pain.

 While smooth implants do not "stick" to the scar tissue capsule, the textured implants do.
 When textured implants were developed in the 1980s, it was generally accepted that textured implants reduced the instances of capsular contracture because they adhered to the tissues in the breast.
 However, while some medical studies have supported this, other studies have not.